 Quickly access nutrient requirements for a distinct crop in a specific region of California and obtain the proper plant nutrient fertilizer rate suggestions that will not reduce yields and will potentially help reduce fertilizer overuse.

-- Nitrogen Management Training Program
+- Irrigation and Nitrogen Management Training Program

 FREP has provided funding to University of California scientists who have developed this online database-driven tool for select crops.
 The tool assists growers and farm managers in determining water and nitrogen fertilizer applications on a field-by-field basis.
 See the CropManage brochure.